GamesDoneQuick/sgdq18-layouts/README.md

 		- You do not need to have `2` connected, it is optional.
 	- The `3` tab is for the "encoding" OBS, where the secondary recordings are running.
 		- You do not need to have `3` connected, it is optional.

+## Interviews
+Interviews at GDQ events are pre-composited on a [Blackmagic ATEM 2 M/E Production Studio 4K](https://www.blackmagicdesign.com/products/atem).
+The final program out from this ATEM is then sent into OBS as a single SDI capture input.
+Interviews are run by a separate team from the rest of the stream, so that setup can continue uninterrupted while the interview is ongoing.

+Our ATEM operators sometimes use [`atem-compositor`](https://github.com/TipoftheHats/atem-compositor) to help them more rapidly create compositions of multiple sources on an ATEM, which is notoriously difficult to do quickly and accurately without the use of programs such as [`atem-compositor`](https://github.com/TipoftheHats/atem-compositor).

 ## License
 sgdq18-layouts is provided under the Apache v2 license, which is available to read in the [LICENSE](LICENSE) file.